Why Are the Holidays so Stressful to People in Addiction Recovery?

 Holidays are notoriously stressful for everyone, and especially so for people newly in addiction recovery.

-If your loved one began treatment for their addiction this year, you’re probably looking forward to the return of happy holiday celebrations.
-Often, the pain and loneliness of active addiction are amplified during the holidays.
+If you have a friend, family member, or significant other who began treatment for their addiction this year, you’re probably looking forward to the return of happy holiday celebrations.
+After all, for so long, the pain and loneliness of their active addiction was probably amplified during the holidays.
 Addicted family members may be absent from celebrations, show up obviously intoxicated, or pick messy fights that transform what should have been a joyous time into a devastating reminder of the cruel power of addiction.
 So it’s natural to look forward to getting back to “normal” holiday celebrations when your family member returns to health and happiness.
 But you should know that things might not go exactly as you hope.

 Holidays are notoriously stressful for everyone, and especially so for people newly in addiction recovery (or even people who have been in recovery or remission for a long time).
 Many people relapse during the holidays—so it’s crucial that you provide support to your loved one during this time.
 Workit Health has previously shared about some ways the families of people in recovery can help to support them, and ways people in recovery can support themselves.
 Today, I’m going to talk a little bit about why holidays can produce so much extra stress, so that you can better understand and help your loved one in early recovery.